Resolution 3771 - Amended Plat - Becker's AdditionRESOLUTION NO. 3771

 that the subdivision is in the public interest, and

-WHEREAS, the City Council Of the City of Kalispell has based its
+WHEREAS, the City Council of the City of Kalispell has based its

 public interest findings upon the following finding of fact: